Rogue Trooper

-Rogue Trooper is a science fiction strip in the British comic magazine 2000 AD, created by Gerry Finley-Day and Dave Gibbons in 1981.
-It portrays the adventures of a "Genetic Infantryman" named Rogue and three uploaded minds mounted on his equipment who search for the Traitor General.
+Rogue Trooper is a science fiction strip in the British comic 2000 AD, created by Gerry Finley-Day and Dave Gibbons in 1981.
+It portrays the adventures of a "Genetic Infantryman" named Rogue and three uploaded minds mounted on his equipment who search for the Traitor General who betrayed their regiment to the enemy.

 The series was rebooted in 1989 in the story "The War Machine", featuring a new version of the character called Friday.
 This version of the character last appeared in 1996.
 The original character returned in 1999 and all stories since then have featured the original Rogue.
 The character has also featured in a number of 2000 AD crossovers.